timswims/ESK/README.md

 ### 4a.
 Install the Gateway on Linux / UNIX
 You install a gateway by running the AgentInstall.sh script from the command line.
 By default, the gateway install script picks up all its required parameters from the response file you just edited in the same directory.

-1. On your Linux / UNIX host, logged in as the owner of the Oracle software (here, oracle) navigate to your staging directory.
+1. On your Linux / UNIX host, logged in as the owner of the Oracle software navigate to your staging directory.
 Run the installer script using this command:

     **`./AgentInstall.sh`**